deepkse/QueryOptimizer/README.md

 # Query Optimizer

-Leverages OpenAI's GPT 3.5 model to suggest optimizations for SQL queries.
+Leverages OpenAI's GPT-4o mini model to suggest optimizations for SQL queries.
 It focuses on general query optimizations without relying on database-specific information like indexes or query plans.

 ## Instructions